Skip to main content

 How is residency for tuition purposes established or determined?

 Wisconsin Statutes, Section 36.27(2), govern resident status for tuition purposes.
 If you do not qualify as a Wisconsin resident, you must pay full nonresident tuition.
-In determining resident status for tuition purposes, different standards are used than those which may be used for voting, paying taxes, etc. Individuals who come to Wisconsin primarily for educational purposes do not automatically qualify as Wisconsin residents for tuition purposes even after living in Wisconsin a year or more.
-In general, you must be a bona fide resident of Wisconsin for at least 12 months prior to enrollment to be eligible for in-state tuition, but there are some exceptions:
+In determining resident status for tuition purposes, different standards are used than those which may be used for voting, paying taxes, etc. An independent adult must be a bona fide resident of Wisconsin for at least 12 months prior to the term of enrollment to be eligible for in-state tuition; however, individuals who enter and remain in Wisconsin primarily for educational purposes generally do not qualify, even after living in Wisconsin a year or more.

-3. If you are a refugee who came to Wisconsin immediately upon entering the United States, you may be
+3. If you are a refugee who came to Wisconsin immediately upon entering the United States.

-Contact the UWL Admissions Office at (608) 785-8939 for further explanation/clarification of these exceptions
+If you have not started classes yet, contact the UWL Admissions Office at (608) 785-8939 for further explanation/clarification of these exceptions.

 How can I prove Wisconsin residency?